-What makes us saddest in lockdown?
-Renowned for her stoicism, and happily retreating into to the joy of solitude that only an only-child understands, Julie Burchill finds there’s a place she just can’t go…
+Julie Burchill has been happily retreating into the joy of solitude that only an only child understands.
+But finds there’s a place she just can’t visit during lockdown…

 With characteristic bumptiousness, I’m very pleased with the way I’m dealing with lockdown, especially as for the past four decades I’ve been something of a convivialist.
 My idea of heaven is a big table in a warm restaurant, the table glugging with the pouring of wine, shimmering with the laughter of friends and me picking up the tab.